-We are a non-profit organization that has been serving Windham County since 1995.
+Brattleboro Area Affordable Housing is a non-profit organization that has been serving Windham County since 1995.
 In 2006 BAAH was recognized by the Vermont Agency of Human Services “for extraordinary contributions to the well-being of Vermonters.”

 We have no paid full-time staff.
 Our programs are implemented by volunteers: members of the board as well as other organizations with complementary goals.

 Timm was born in Los Angeles; Timm lived there, in Greece, Texas, and Maryland.
-He earned his BA at Cal State Northridge and two Master’s degrees at UCLA.
+He earned his BA at Cal State Northridge and two master’s degrees at UCLA.
 After three years in the Peace Corps (Nicaragua), Timm started working in development assistance overseas, with non-profits and USAID.
 He specialized in strategic planning, project design, monitoring and evaluation, and resource allocation – mainly in the areas of economic growth, education, and democratic governance.
 He raised his family (four children) in Kenya, Nepal, Nicaragua, Morocco, Mali and Ghana.
 Upon ‘retirement’ in 2005, Timm and his wife Ursula Nadolny, with sons Yuri and Alec, moved to Guilford.
 Timm continued to consult overseas on short assignments until he finally did retire in 2015.
 Timm is on the Boards of BAAH, Youth Services, and SEVCA.